Watch for the new and improved printed edition delivered to your mailbox in mid July.

 Here we are back to summer.
 I sure am glad to be through with this past winter and all the problems it caused.
 We can do without those ice storms.

 One of the items I would like to address in this newsletter has caused the ARB some problem in the past.
+How do you get your permits after they are issued?

-The ARB tries to deliver the permits to your paper box shortly after the monthly meeting.
 We try to do this as soon a possible.
 However it may be a few days before they are delivered.

-Something strange has been happening recently though that may affect how we deliver permits.
+deliver permits.
 It seems that in the past few months, permits have turned up missing from the paper boxes.
 We are not sure how the permits are being removed.

-At first we thought it might have been the wind removing them but that proved not to be the case.
-It might be someone just removing them to cause problems.
 In any case, we intend to continue to place them in the paper boxes, so please keep an eye open for them.
 If we continue to have problems, we will have to make some kind of change.
-Time will tell.

 Safe Home Roof Replacement Project

 Also I wanted to let everyone know the SC Safe House Program has changed somewhat in the past few months.
-Please be aware that a time limit of 90 days has been placed on the completion of each project.
-That means that the contractor only has 90 days from notice to get the job completed.
+Please be aware that a time limit of 90 days has been placed on the

-Therefore you must have your permit application in to us as soon as you decide to have the new roof installed.
+in to us as soon as you decide to have the new roof installed.
 Much time can be lost if you wait until the notice to proceed comes and you did not apply for the permit.
-Your contractor will want to get going fast but without the permit he may lose a least a month or more.
-Please apply for your permit the same time you make your SC Safe Home application.

 Have a great summer and stay safe.